Naturopath Milton, Georgetown, Mississauga, Oakville

 In your first appointment, we’ll take a detailed look into your health history and ask about eating and sleeping habits, stress levels, and your mood.
 We might also order some diagnostic tests just to gain a better understanding on certain habits and conditions.
 It’ll be around an hour to an hour and a half long- you’ll be sure to find the appointment reassuring and even relieving!
 Finally, you can expect to meet someone who genuinely cares about you!

-NDs are highly trained, compassionate health care providers who use holistic and natural methods to help you reach health goals.
+NDs are highly trained, compassionate healthcare providers who use holistic and natural methods to help you reach health goals.
 We have a refreshing understanding of how the body works and why illnesses happen.
 It’s a two-way street so for all the talking we do, we listen when you have things to ask and say!
 We care about your physical, mental, and emotional well-being.
-And if you have any health concern, we can treat it!
+And if you have any health concerns, we can treat it!

 Naturopathic doctors and medical doctors receive similar levels of basic medical training in school.
-The main difference between the two systems of medicine is the way we think about things: Both Naturopathic and conventional medicine has a very important rule to play and often views symptoms as something to suppress/address to prevent any future risk associated with chronic symptoms ( For example, High blood pressure and cholesterol are associated with high Cardiovascular risk ), while we as Naturopath view symptoms more as an expression of a deeper process.
+The main difference between the two systems of medicine is the way we think about things: Both Naturopathic and conventional medicine have a very important role to play and often view symptoms as something to suppress/address to prevent any future risk associated with chronic symptoms (For example, High blood pressure and cholesterol are associated with high cardiovascular risk), while we as Naturopath view symptoms more as an expression of a deeper process.

 Do naturopathic doctors do residencies?